 Finally, YI New York leads the #InvestInSkillsNY campaign.
 This initiative, based on in-house research, advocates for repurposing the Urban Youth Jobs Program – a small dollar tax credit available to employers who hire and retain disadvantaged young adults – to invest in strategies that are evidenced-based to train young adults and connect them to careers.

 Read below for research, policy ideas, and fact sheets related to economic opportunity for young adults in the area, and check out our 2018 legislative agenda.
+In response to the COVID-19 pandemic, we have updated our policy agenda to support young adults and college students though this crisis and beyond.
 If you’re interested in partnering or joining our work in New York more generally, we’d love to hear from you!

 Marissa Muñoz, Northeastern Regional Director